Skip to content

 /status

-Returns the current session state, including active repo, branch, and session uptime.
+Returns the current session state, including active repo and session uptime.

 Auto-cleanup